China Visa

 - M (Business Visa): Issued to those who intend to visit China for commercial and trade activities.

-- Q1/Q2 (Family Reunion Visa): Q1 is issued to those who are family members of Chinese citizens or of foreigners with Chinese permanent residence.
-They intend to go to China for family reunions.
+- Q1/Q2 (Family Reunion Visa): Q1 is issued to family members of Chinese citizens or foreigners with permanent residence in China who intend to go to China for family reunions.
 Q2 is issued to those who plan to visit their relatives.
 They are Chinese citizens residing in China or foreigners with permanent residence in China.

 - R (Talent Visa): Issued to those who are high-level talents or whose skills are urgently needed in China.

-- X1/X2 (Student Visa): X1 is issued to those who intend to study in China for a period of more than 180 days.
+- X1/X2 (Student Visa): X1 is issued to those who intend to study in China for over 180 days.
 X2 is issued to those who intend to study in China for no more than 180 days.

 - Z (Work Visa): Issued to those who intend to work in China.